tanpenglab/tanpenglab.github.io/_posts/2025-10-30-Science-online.md

 ---
 layout: post
-title: New paper "Regional encoding of enteric nervous system responses to microbiota and type 2 inflammation" from the lab in Science
+title: New paper: "Regional encoding of enteric nervous system responses to microbiota and type 2 inflammation" from the lab in Science
 image:
 ---